paigerodeghero/CPSC8750/publicWebsite.md

 ## Starting Your Project

-Make a new github project titled "cuid-cpsc8750" (swapping "cuid" for your Clemson user id (CU ID)).
+Make a new public github project titled "cuid-cpsc8750" (swapping "cuid" for your Clemson user id (CU ID)).
 It would be helpful when creating it to set the .gitignore file option to "Node."

-Download the project locally and open open the folder in your terminal.
+Download the project locally and open the folder in your terminal.

 Run `npm init`.
-This will take you through a series of questions.
+This will take you through a series of question prompts in the terminal.
 The default answer (the value in parentheses) is good enough for the package name, version, and description.
+To select the default answer, simply hit enter.

-Set your entrypoint to src/index.js.
+Set your entrypoint to src/index.js (we will make that file in a later assignment).

 Otherwise, fill in whatever you like for the remaining questions (you can leave the "test command" response empty, as we will not have tests for this program).